CONTENTS:

 - deep gluteal m.

-(also, find a surgical landmark: the articularis coxae m.)
+(also, in this or the next lab, find a surgical landmark: the articularis coxae m.)

 Anatomical Terms: